Safe Mercury Thermostat Disposal for California Contractors

 Are you a professional contractor who deals with mercury thermostats?

-As a Californian contractor, you are eligible for a free recycling container.
+As a Californian contractor, you are eligible for a free collection container.
 If you come across multiple mercury thermostats in your line of work that need recycling, you should order a free collection container.
-Currently, 97 professional contractors in California have utilized our free collection containers to recycle mercury thermostats!
+Currently, 97 professional contractors in California have utilized our free collection containers to properly disposes of mercury thermostats!

 Steps to Collecting Mercury Thermostats: